i Sources of arbitration law

-Cases of judicial review of arbitrations are adjudicated by intermediate (at prefecture level) and higher level people's courts.
+Cases of judicial reviews of arbitrations are adjudicated by intermediate (at prefecture level) and higher level people's courts.

 To try international commercial cases fairly and timely in accordance with the law, the SPC established the China International Commercial Court (CICC).
-It is aiming to form a one-stop dispute resolution platform with a choice of mediation, arbitration and litigation available for parties.
-Cases before the CICC would be heard by a collegial panel consisting of three or more judges, and the judgments and rulings rendered by the CICC are final and binding on the parties with legal effect, and are not appealable.
+It aims to form a one-stop dispute resolution platform with a choice of mediation, arbitration and litigation available for parties.
+Cases before the CICC would be heard by a collegial panel consisting of three or more judges.
+Judgments and rulings rendered by the CICC are final and binding on the parties with legal effect, and they are not appealable.

 vii Local arbitration institutions

-By the end of 2018, 255 arbitration institutions had been established nationwide.
-The major ones handling international arbitrations include the China International Economic and Trade Arbitration Commission (CIETAC), the Beijing Arbitration Centre (BAC), the Shanghai International Arbitration Centre (SHIAC) and the Shenzhen Court of International Arbitration (SCIA).
-CIETAC was set up in 1956 with it headquarters in Beijing and sub-commissions in some regional economic centres at home and abroad.
+More than 250 arbitration institutions have been established nationwide.
+The major ones handling international arbitrations include the China International Economic and Trade Arbitration Commission (CIETAC), the Beijing Arbitration Centre (BAC), the Shanghai International Arbitration Centre and the Shenzhen Court of International Arbitration.
+CIETAC was set up in 1956; its headquarters are in Beijing, and it has sub-commissions in some regional economic centres both at home and abroad.

 viii Trends in arbitration